Foreigners in Taiwan - 外國人在臺灣

 Taiwan monthly child stipend for children 5 and under: 5歲幼兒就學補助

-First, let me start off by telling you that there is a monthly stipend for children of Taiwan citizen parents who are aged 5 and under, and are not enrolled in preschool.
-For the first child, the stipend is 5,000 NT, for the second child 6,000, and for the third child, it is 7,000.
+First, let me start off by telling you that there is a monthly stipend for children of Taiwanese citizen parents who are aged 5 and under, and are not enrolled in preschool.
+For the first child, the stipend is 5,000 NT, for the second child, 6,000, and for the third child, it is 7,000.

 Once you enroll your child in public or government-sponsored preschool, this subsidy stops.